hardbass2525/PF-Labs/README.md

 # PF-Labs

-Those iare just labs for PF
+Those are just labs for PF